This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-• Preheat the oven to 375°F and line a large baking sheet with parchment.
+• Preheat the oven to 375°F and line a large rimmed baking sheet with parchment paper.

-• Arrange the meatballs on the prepared sheet and bake until cooked through, 8 to 10 minutes.
+• Bake until the meatballs are cooked through, 8 to 10 minutes.
+Remove from the oven and set aside.

-• While the meatballs bake, heat the olive oil in a saucepan over medium heat.
-Add the garlic and onion and sauté until soft and fragrant.
+• While the meatballs bake, heat the olive oil in a large saucepan or medium soup pot over medium heat.
+Add the garlic and onion and sauté until softened and fragrant, about 3 minutes.

-• Add the carrots and continue cooking for 2 minutes, stirring occasionally.
-Add the chicken broth and bring to a simmer.
+• Add the carrots and cook for 2 minutes, stirring occasionally.
+Pour in the chicken broth and bring to a gentle simmer.

-• Add the pasta and cook until tender, 7 to 8 minutes.
-Season to taste with salt and pepper, then add the escarole and meatballs.
+• Add the pasta and cook until just tender, 7 to 8 minutes.
+Taste the broth and season with salt and pepper as needed.

 Nutrition